 The S&P 500

-It covers about 82 percent of the market’s total value, so in those terms, it much more closely represents the true market than the Dow.
-The S&P 500 is a market capitalization or market-cap-weighted index, as are almost all of the other major indexes.
+The S&P 500 is the most frequently used index by financial professionals as the closest representation of the true market.
+It includes 500 of the most widely traded stocks, and leans toward larger companies.
+This index covers about 82% of the market’s total value, so in those terms, it is a better measure of the true market than the Dow is.
+The S&P 500 is a market-cap weighted index, as are almost all of the other major indexes.

 The Nasdaq Stock Market Composite

+There are a number of other indexes that measure larger or smaller sections of the market.
+Mutual fund investors can also find funds that track almost any index they want.
 The major three indexes above, however, will serve most investors well.
-Should you want to look at other indexes for comparison, make sure you understand how the index is weighted (most, if not all, will be weighted based on market cap) and how the stocks held by the index were selected.
+Should you want to look at other indexes to compare, make sure you have a good idea of how each index is weighted.
+Most, if not all, will be weighted based on market cap.
+You should also know how the index selects the stocks it holds.

-The Balance does not provide tax, investment, or financial services and advice.
-The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
+The Balance does not provide tax, investment, or financial services or advice.
+The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+Investing involves risk, including the possible loss of principal.